-If you have decided to venture into car audio system upgrading,you’re going to need to know how to install the tweeters.
-Tweeters are a sort of speakers designed to cover high frequencies that typical speakers can’t reach.
+If you have decided to venture into car audio system upgrading, you will need to know how to install the tweeters.
+Tweeters are a sort of speaker designed to cover high frequencies that typical speakers can’t reach.
 They work in conjunction with woofers (woofers cover low-frequency sounds – bass) to deliver a well-balanced sound.
 Installing them isn’t rocket surgery.
-It’s a straightforward process.
+Instead, it’s a straightforward process.

 Typical speakers that work in conjunction with tweeters are called components.
 They are the best type of speakers when it comes to sound quality.
-Component systems tend to cost a bit more than their counterparts – coaxial speakers.
-Coaxials on the other hand combine all the drivers including woofer,tweeter … in one single unit which makes them less expensive and easier to install.
+However, component systems tend to cost a bit more than their counterparts – coaxial speakers.
+On the other hand, Coaxials combine all the drivers, including woofer, tweeter … in one single unit, which makes them less expensive and easier to install.

-To properly function,you’ll need to install a crossover that redirects sound signals coming from a head unit or amplifier to the most suitable component.
-Higher frequencies to the tweeters, and lower frequencies to the woofers or to the external sub, if one is used.
+To properly function, you’ll need to install a crossover that redirects sound signals from a head unit or amplifier to the most suitable component.
+If one is used, higher frequencies to the tweeters and lower frequencies to the woofers or the external sub.
 This results in a far better stereo-imaging and a wider sound stage.

 Standard mounting options

-- Surface mounting: The tweeter is mounted on top of the mounting location and held inside a cup secured to a surface with a screw holding the tweeter in place.
-You might want to consider surface-mount your tweeters if you want to keep you car’s interior unchanged or if you don’t have the depth to accommodate flush mounting.
+The tweeter is mounted on top of the mounting location and held inside a cup secured to a surface with a screw holding the tweeter in place.
+You might want to consider surface-mount your tweeters if you want to keep your car’s interior unchanged or if you don’t have the depth to accommodate flush mounting.
 The only downside I can reasonably think of is that surface mounting will leave you with a noticeable installation.

-- Flush mounting : It consists of drawing a hole on the dashboard or on the door to accommodate the tweeter.
-The main advantage of this option lies in its smooth, customized look,since the tweeter sits flush with the interior panel.
-Nowadays, many manufacturers include angle-mounts which allow the users to slightly adjust tweeter’s broadcasting angle,even when your tweeters are mounted within the panel.
+It consists of drawing a hole on the dashboard or on the door to accommodate the tweeter.
+The main advantage of this option lies in its smooth, customized look since the tweeter sits flush with the interior panel.
+Nowadays, many manufacturers include angle-mounts that allow the users to adjust the tweeter’s broadcasting angle slightly, even when your tweeters are mounted within the panel.

-- Bottom mount: the tweeters are mounted usually under an existing grille so you won’t need to make new holes.
+The tweeters are usually mounted under an existing grille, so you won’t need to make new holes.

 Common Tweeter placement